-[2020 Editor’s Note: Lark Toys is open everyday 10 AM – 6:00 PM.
-Check their website for attraction hours within the store.
-Masks are required and physical distancing will be practiced.
-Hands must be washed or sanitized before entering the store.]
+[2021 Editor’s Note: Lark Toys is open every day 10 AM – 6:00 PM.
+Check their website for attraction hours within the store]

 You could easily mis-classify Lark as just a “toy store,” but then you’d be leaving out everything that makes it so special.
 Yes, they sell toys.
 However, the family owned and operated business provides so much more.
 It is a place where magic, childhood and fun all combine into a store/amusement park/mini golf course/treat shop/museum/zoo.
 It is exactly how I imagine the North Pole would look if Santa Claus’s operation was in Kellogg, Minnesota.

 A perfect day trip, it is an hour drive from Rochester to the beauty of Mississippi River bluffs and the home of Lark Toys.
 The onsite toy workshop has been producing handmade, high quality, wooden toys for over 30 years.
 We received a wooden pull-along dragon from friends when our oldest was born.
 That little fire breather has made it through thirteen years in perfect condition.